Sanju228a/AlarmClockApp/README.md

 # bmiCalculator
-This is a project on lwc using salesforce experiance cloude
+This is a project on lwc using salesforce experiance cloud